isnowfy/simple/README.md

 1. Create github account.
 2. Create a repo named `your_user_name.github.io` (remember to check `Initilize and create README`).
 3. Sign in [simple](http://isnowfy.github.io/simple) with your github account.
-4. Click `Initilize` to set up basic file for your static blog site.
+4. Click `Initilize` to set up basic file for your static blog site.(maybe a little slow)
 5. Click `Go` and start writing.
+6. Click `New post` to create a new post and when finish writing click `save` to generate the static page.
+7. Now you can browse the `your_user_name.github.io` site and enjoy it!

 ![simple](http://isnowfy.github.io/img/Simple.png)